Smooth Way Home

 - Lack of training for community providers in care of fragile infants

 - Missed opportunity for families to understand and be connected with community services

 NICU Parent Resources

 Professional Development and Training

 Smooth Way Home provides professional development and training for professionals who work with fragile infants who experience prematurity; special needs; term, but are not behaviorally well-organized; and/or born into high risk families.

 August 10, 2017 | Fostering Collaborative Care: Parent & Provider Perspectives

 Join Feeding Matters on Thursday, Aug.
 10, 2017, from 7:00 – 8:00 p.m.
 ET for “Fostering Collaborative Care: Parent & Provider Perspectives.”
 During this educational workshop, a feeding team will discuss how they use the Infant and Child Feeding Questionnaire (ICFQ) as a tool to identify potential pediatric feeding disorders.
 A parent will also share how use of the ICFQ could have positively impacted their child’s care in the NICU.
 Cost: $20.
 REGISTER HERE

 Thank You to Our Community Partners

-Funding from Dignity Health is supporting Southwest Human Development and its partners – Feeding Matters , The Arizona Postpartum Wellness Coalition and Raising Special Kids – in bringing together key stakeholders to build the systems needed to provide coordinated care and state-of-the-art services to these babies.
+Funding from Dignity Health is supporting Southwest Human Development and its partners – Feeding Matters, Raising Special Kids and Women’s Health Innovations of Arizona – in bringing together key stakeholders to build the systems needed to provide coordinated care and state-of-the-art services to these babies.